cloudflare/cloudflare-docs/products/dns/src/content/manage-dns-records/how-to/create-subdomain.md

 ## Subdomain redirects

-For more guidance on redirecting a subdomain — either to your main domain or another location — refer to [Subdomain redirects](https://developers.cloudflare.com/fundamentals/get-started/basic-tasks/manage-subdomains#set-up-redirects).
+For more guidance on redirecting a subdomain — either to your main domain or another location — refer to [Set up subdomain redirects](https://developers.cloudflare.com/fundamentals/get-started/basic-tasks/manage-subdomains#set-up-redirects).

 ## SSL/TLS for subdomains